meryemaltintas/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 📌 Motivation
 When a payload is released from a rocket near Earth, its path depends on its initial velocity and position, and the only acting force is typically Earth's gravity.
 Understanding these trajectories is essential for:

-Orbital insertion,
+1-Orbital insertion,

-Re-entry capsules,
+2-Re-entry capsules,

-Space debris tracking,
+3-Space debris tracking,

-Interplanetary mission planning.
+4-Interplanetary mission planning.

 🎯 Objective

 Identify types of trajectories: elliptical, parabolic, hyperbolic, sub-orbital.
 Simulate motion based on initial velocity and altitude.
 Classify outcomes (orbit, escape, re-entry).
 Visualize trajectories using Python.

 🧠 Physics and Equations

 1️⃣ Newton's Law of Universal Gravitation

 The gravitational force acting on the payload:
 $$
 F = G \cdot \frac{M \cdot m}{r^2}